-The trail occupies the old Grand Truck Railroad line, and the trail runs below street level parallel to St. Aubin Street for most of the way.
-The trail has separate lanes for cyclists and pedestrians and you'll find entrance ramps to at Lafayette Street, Gratiot Avenue and Woodbridge Street.
+The Dequindre Cut Greenway is a paved path nearly 2 miles long in downtown Detroit.
+The trail has separate lanes for cyclists and pedestrians and you'll find entrance ramps at Lafayette Street, Gratiot Avenue, and Woodbridge Street.